kvegter/gsummit2024/README.md

     3. [Neo4j Desktop](https://neo4j.com/download-center/)
         - If you are using Neo4j Desktop, you will need to ensure that APOC are added to any graph you create.
 Installation instructions can be found [here](https://neo4j.com/docs/desktop-manual/current/).

 2. Open Neo4j Browser and run the [`load-all-data.cypher`](https://raw.githubusercontent.com/kvegter/gsummit2024/main/cypher/load-all-data.cypher) script from the code directory above.
-You can copy & paste the complete code into the Neo4j Browser query window.
+You can copy & paste the complete code into the Neo4j Browser query window. **Note this script will clear any existing data in the database first!**

 3. After the script has finished loading, you can check your data model.
 Run the command `CALL apoc.meta.subGraph({labels:['OperationalPoint', 'OperationalPointName', 'POI']})` in your Browser query window.
 It should look like the following (maybe yours is a bit more mixed up):